Research & Best Practices

 Here, we will look at some of the many examples of manufacturing technology that are leading to unprecedented breakthroughs in productivity, safety and innovation:

 • R360® Machine Health Monitoring: Machine health monitoring reduces unplanned maintenance and extends the useful life of equipment by using sensors to detect potential operational issues early — right as the underpinnings of a problem begin.
-This technology allows for real-time monitoring and insight into equipment performance and status and yields major benefits in uptime, equipment longevity and productivity.
+This technology, powered by machine learning, provides enhanced early detection of component wear and critical failures.
+It also allows for real-time monitoring and insight into equipment performance and status and yields major benefits in uptime, equipment longevity and productivity.

 • Digital twin: Digital twin technology makes use of high-speed connectivity such as 5G to create a real-time “double” of a piece of equipment, mimicking its operation, status and potential maintenance issues as they occur.
 The digital twin can be accessed and interacted with off-site by maintenance personnel, troubleshooting engineers and even equipment operators, drawing upon true real-time interactivity to work with the piece of equipment as if they were in-person.
-Only with today’s high-speed connectivity can the benefits of this technology be realized.
+Only with today’s high-speed connectivity can the benefits of this technology be realized, and many manufacturers are pairing this technology with augmented reality overlays to achieve remote troubleshooting and virtual equipment training.

-• 3D printing: Also known as additive manufacturing, 3D printing can be used to create prototypes quickly.
+• 3D printing: Also known as additive manufacturing, 3D printing can be used to create prototypes quickly, but it is also being used increasingly for tooling, jigs and low-volume production parts.
 Among the many benefits of additive manufacturing are reduced waste, custom parts manufacturing and more.

 Benefits of technology in manufacturing